mcowart3/jif0359/backEnd/README.md

 Install the shell version
 run "sudo service mongod start" in your shell

-#### Populate your local DB:

-In the /scripts directory, run the following command: `python3 driver.py`

 ### Working with the DB:

 MongoDB essentially works by keeping a big collection of dicts, each of which will represent a document for us.
 You can see the (currently) basic set up actions we take with the Database by looking at database.py.
 There are also two example documents